frankluongo/meeting-web-accessibility-guidelines/README.md

 - Include any text used in the image

 ## Background Images Via CSS
+- Use visually hidden spans to communicate the meaning of a background image

+## SVG
+- Add a `role=img` for semantics
+- Use the `<title>` tag to describe it.
+This will be nested in the SVG
+- Use the `<desc>` tag if necessary for a more descriptive explanation
+- Add `aria-labelledby` that references the title tag
+- Add `aria-describedby` to reference the desc tag if necessary

 # Section 4: Responsive Web Design & Accessibility
 -----------------------------------------------------------------------------------------